christofersimbar/WannaMineCleaner/README.md

 **Step 4**

-Run the WannaMineCleaner in one of domain member PC.
+Run main.ps1 in one of domain member PC.
 Make sure you have sufficient access to those servers.